apacgps/intelligent-apps/README.md

 ### Hands-on lab
 In this hands-on lab, you will deploy Contoso Chatbot, a pre-configured Blazor application with Azure OpenAI service.
 You will also deploy Contoso Chatbot Management,  a SaaS subscription management portal, to manage your customers purchases and integrate it to the Marketplace APIs.

-The step by step guide and instructions for this Hands-on lab is in the [docs folder](https://github.com/apacgps/intelligent-apps/tree/main/Hands-On%20Lab/docs).
+The step-by-step guide and instructions for this Hands-on lab is in the [docs folder](https://github.com/apacgps/intelligent-apps/tree/main/Hands-On%20Lab/docs).

 ### Azure services and related products
 Azure App Service \